This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 11. Purchase Eco-Friendly & Locally Made Gifts

 If you choose to purchase retail gifts, choose products that come in minimal packaging, are made from sustainable materials, and can be easily recycled.
-You could also choose gifts that help people live more sustainably, like a compost bin or a reusable water bottle.
+You can also choose gifts that help people live more sustainably, like a compost bin or a reusable water bottle.

 Shop Local

-Eco-Friendly Shopping Online
+Eco-Friendly Online Shopping

 Online shopping reduces the amount of time you spend driving your car, but the carbon footprint from transporting all those purchases can be high.
 In addition, the packaging can be an enormous waste.